phase2/docker-jenkins-docker/README.md

     - /usr/bin/docker-compose:/usr/bin/docker-compose
     # Mount the docker socket so we can execute from within this container
     - /var/run/docker.sock:/var/run/docker.sock
-    # Add a private key via this volume OR the DEVTOOLS_PRIVATE_KEY env var
-    - ~/.ssh/id_rda:/root/.ssh/devtools.key
   environment:
-    # If /root/.ssh/devtools.key is not found it will look for this
-    # variable.
-BY not setting a value is imports the variable from
-    # the docker-compose execution environment
+    # Imports the variable from the docker-compose execution environment
-    - DEVTOOLS_PRIVATE_KEY
+    DEVTOOLS_PRIVATE_KEY:
 ```

 ### Private Key Import